xavctn/img2table/README.md

 <ul>
 <li>
 Borderless tables extraction is still in <b>alpha</b> stage and might be inconsistent on complex cases.
+As an example, table with multi-lines cells can cause troubles.<br>
 Improvements to the algorithm will be released in future versions.
 </li>
 </ul>